 - Compile and tabulate statistical data; compile information from

-various sources and prepare appropriate forms, schedules and
+various sources and prepare appropriate forms, schedules, and

-reports; lists, abstract or summarize date.
+reports; list, abstract or summarize date.

-- Maintain a variety of records, files and logs; sort, classify
+- Maintain a variety of records, files, and logs; sort, classify

 and post information and documents; prepare new file folders

 according to established guidelines; issue keys and maintain